Slovenian Medical Informatics Association

 Slovensko društvo za medicinsko informatiko (SDMI)

-The Slovenian Medical Informatics Association - SIMIA is a professional, non-governmental organization aimed to promote developments in medical informatics in Slovenia as well as internationally.
+The Slovenian Medical Informatics Association - SDMI is a professional, non-governmental organization aimed to promote developments in medical informatics in Slovenia as well as internationally.
 Its predecessor, the MIA, was founded in 1988 as the ex-Yugoslav professional association of medical information professionals.
 Nowadays it has more than two hundred members of different professions all working in the eHealth field.
-The SIMIA is a meeting place for people active in medical informatics in the broadest sense, i.e. physicians, computer scientists, engineers, mathematicians, nurses, hospital administrators, and health care managers.
+The SDMI is a meeting place for people active in medical informatics in the broadest sense, i.e. physicians, computer scientists, engineers, mathematicians, nurses, hospital administrators, and health care managers.

-The main scope of SIMIA is to stimulate and co-ordinate various activities of its members in promoting health informatics in the country and to support international co-operation in this field.
+The main scope of SDMI is to stimulate and co-ordinate various activities of its members in promoting health informatics in the country and to support international co-operation in this field.
 Main activities encompass the following tasks:

 - Organisation of scientific and professional conferences, symposia, courses and exhibitions very often in collaboration with related organizations abroad.